Skip to main content

 Timing matters here.
 Weekday lunches at Cantonese restaurants in Guangzhou tend to be less pressured than weekend dim sum rushes, but a restaurant of this style and price point is primarily an evening venue.
 For a special occasion dinner, a Tuesday or Wednesday booking gives you a calmer room than Friday or Saturday.
 If you are visiting Guangzhou from elsewhere in China, this fits naturally into a broader dining itinerary that might also include Xin Rong Ji in Beijing, Ru Yuan in Hangzhou, or Chef Tam's Seasons in Macau for regional comparison across premium Chinese cooking.

 For context on where this sits in the wider Cantonese fine dining conversation: Forum in Hong Kong and Le Palais in Taipei both represent the upper ceiling of abalone-focused Cantonese cooking across the region.
-Uncle De Abalone is not competing at that level based on current recognition, but it is a credible, Michelin-noted option within Guangzhou itself.
+Uncle De Abalone is not competing at that level, but it is a credible, Michelin-noted option within Guangzhou itself.
 That's the right frame for your expectations.

 Booking here is rated Easy.
 You should be able to secure a table with a few days' notice for most dates, though weekends during Golden Week or major holidays may require more lead time.
-No website or phone is listed in our current data; approach via walk-in or ask your hotel concierge to call ahead.
+No website or phone is available; approach via walk-in or ask your hotel concierge to call ahead.
 For more options across the city, see our full Guangzhou restaurants guide, and if you're planning the wider trip, our Guangzhou hotels guide, bars guide, and experiences guide cover the rest.

 Know Before You Go